ME3Tweaks/LegendaryExplorer/README.md

 For documentation on how to use ME3Explorer, take a look at [our wiki](http://me3explorer.wikia.com).
 Instructions for each tool are not yet complete; development of the wiki is ongoing.

 ## Contributing
 To contribute to this project, you can submit bug reports, make feature requests, or contribute code by forking the project and submiting pull requests.
 Coders should consult the [Code Contribution Guidelines](https://github.com/ME3Explorer/ME3Explorer/blob/Beta/CodeContributionGuidelines.md) and [Style Guide](https://github.com/ME3Explorer/ME3Explorer/blob/Beta/STYLEGUIDE.md)  in the repo.

+#### Kfreon's Tools
+Existing versions of Kfreon's tools (TPF Tools, Texplorer, ModMaker, or Image Engine) in the toolset are locked and in archival state.
+Please do not report bugs or request new features for these tools; submitted issues will be closed and pull requests rejected.
+Feature suggestions for the re-write can be made in [Kfreon's fork of ME3Explorer](https://github.com/KFreon/KFreons-ME3Explorer).

 ## Code of Conduct
 All contributors to ME3Explorer are expected to abide by our [Code of Conduct](https://github.com/ME3Explorer/ME3Explorer/blob/Beta/CodeofConduct.md).
 Please give it a quick read before you decide to contribute.